twosixlabs/armory-library/docs/getting_started.md

 ![armory-library block diagram](assets/armory-block-diagram.png)

-Where the Model and Dataset are the inputs under evaluation and the Attack is an adversarial perturbation applied to the Dataset.
+Where the Model and Dataset are the inputs under ev_luation and the Attack is an adversarial perturbation applied to the Dataset.
 Typically, the Model and Dataset will be provided by the armory-library user and the Attack will be drawn from armory-library or the IBM Adversarial Robustness Toolbox (ART).